nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_LOADING_DATA.md

 AnimalList: Render
 ```

 In React, retrieving state from a remote API works in, what seems like, a counterintuitive way.
-React must first render the component to the DOM with any existing data (held in state), then you will request the data, setState, and then the component will invoke render again.
+React must first render the component to the DOM without any existing data (held in state), then you request the data, `setState()`, and then the component will invoke render again.

 One of the lifecycle methods available to every React component is [componentDidMount](https://reactjs.org/docs/react-component.html#the-component-lifecycle).
 Straight from their docs (emphasis mine):